Laysest/tslib/README.md

-# tslib
-TSLib: A unified Traffic Signal Control framework using deep reinforcement learning and Benchmarking
+# TSLib: A unified Traffic Signal Control framework using deep reinforcement learning and Benchmarking

 This framework offers training/testing Traffic Signal Controls (TSC) including both traditional and advanced methods.

+## Class diagram:

 ## How to install:
 Using docker: